 Understanding and simulation

 't Hart examined how we understand language, especially language that refers to emotions.
 Current theories suggest that, as part of our understanding of the word 'angry', we simulate the emotion with our facial expression.
-This can for example be seen in the corrugator supercilii, the frown muscle, which then absorbs light.
+This can for example be seen in the corrugator supercilii, the frown muscle, that will tighten slightly.

 Good or bad characters